-Cancer stem cells isolated from kidney tumorsDecember 13th, 2012 in Cancer /
+Cancer stem cells isolated from kidney tumorsDecember 13, 2012 in Medicine & Health / Cancer

 Scientists have isolated cancer stem cells that lead to the growth of Wilms' tumours, a type of cancer typically found in the kidneys of young children.
 The researchers have used these cancer stem cells to test a new therapeutic approach that one day might be used to treat some of the more aggressive types of this disease.
 The results are published online in EMBO Molecular Medicine.